Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 Does finasteride reduce sex drive and fertility?

 There is much controversy online about this subject.
-The manufacturer's patient information leaflet provides details and the NHS reviewed new research regarding these concerns in 2017.
+The manufacturer's patient information leaflet provides details and the NHS reviewed new research regarding these concerns in 2017 and concluded that stopping the drug would resolve sexual problems in nearly all cases.

 Will finasteride reverse complete hair loss?

 No. If hair has been lost completely, finasteride will not make it regrow.
-It will also not reverse a receding hairline, where hair has been lost at the front and side (temple region).
+It has not been shown to reverse a receding hairline, where hair has been lost at the front and side (temple region).
 It will not make hair regrow on an entirely bald area.

 Can finasteride cause depression?